18 Festivals in Thailand That You Must Experience!

 Source

 The Loi Krathong Festival is one of the most exuberant festivals celebrated in Thailand.
-The celebrations are a national event in Thailand, and it is sometimes referred to as the 'festival of lights'.
+The celebrations are a national event in Thailand, and it is sometimes referred to as the 'festival of lights.'
 Loi Krathong takes place on a full moon evening of the twelfth month, according to the Thai lunar calendar.
 The date changes every year, but it usually occurs in October or November, according to the Western calendar.
 The exact date is usually announced a month in advance.
 The annual festival is celebrated with many rituals at the Buddhist temples in the region.
 Makeshift steps are constructed in several rivers or water body areas to allow people to enter the water.
-One can see many stalls selling food, beverages, and readymade krathongs.
+One can see many stalls selling food, beverages, and readymade krathongs(floating baskets).
 The festival also includes some activities, such as boat races, lantern processions, and parades.

-Dates: 16 November 2024
+Dates: 15 November 2024

-3. Songkran (The Water Festival)
+3. Songkran Festival (The Water Festival)

 Festivals in Thailand : Water fights during Songkran